How to Design a PAM Break Glass Process

 You see, PAM is all about locking “root” or “admin” credentials up in a hardened vault and tightly controlling access to them so as to increase assurance.
 In fact, when we did an informal survey among security architects as to what was one of the best core defense techniques to protect an organization’s most critical systems from breach, PAM was one of the top solutions mentioned.
 But at the same time,PAM can be difficult to deploy.

-PAM password vaults provide an extra layer of control over privileged administration and password policies, as well as detailed audit trails on privileged access.
-In addition to controlling the use, distribution and change of passwords in the vault, PAM solutions can also broker sessions to systems or databases so that the privileged user never even sees the passwords or credentials.
+PAM credential vaults provide an extra layer of control over privileged administration and password policies, as well as detailed audit trails on privileged access.
+In addition to controlling the use, distribution and change of credentials in the vault, PAM solutions from vendors such as BeyondTrust, CyberArk, or Saviynt can also broker sessions to systems or databases so that the privileged user never even sees the passwords or credentials.
 But like anything that adds additional steps in an IT process, PAM systems (or the means of accessing them) could fail.

 What if an administrator is not able to login to the password vault where administrative credentials to root or admin accounts are kept?
 Administrator would not be able to get the credentials, or a brokered session, to administer production systems.
 Inability to administer systems, such as web, database or application servers could eventually cause an outage of mission critical or customer-facing services.
 The security department which “sold” the PAM solution to operations would suffer serious embarrassment and loss of political capital in the organization.